cppshizoidS/CSharp/Pyramid-main/Properties/README.md

 # Pyramid
-This repository is my final project in the subject of computer graphics.
 Besides the pyramid there is also a cube.

 We can do the rotation by XYZ